About IARPC and IARPC Collaborations

 The Arctic Research and Policy Act of 1984 () (PDF - 33 KB), Public Law 98-373, July 31, 1984, as amended by Public Law 101-609, November 16, 1990, provides for a comprehensive national policy dealing with national research needs and objectives in the Arctic.
 The establishes an Arctic Research Commission () and an Interagency Arctic Research Policy Committee () to help implement the Act. was formally created by Executive Order 12501.
 Its activities have been coordinated by the National Science Foundation (), with the Director of the as chair.

-A July 2010 Presidential memo established the Interagency Arctic Research Policy Committee as an Interagency Working Group of the National Science and Technology Council () Committee on Environment, Natural Resources, and Sustainability ().
-The operates under the guidelines established by the for an interagency working group and reports directly to the .
+A July 2010 Presidential memo established the Interagency Arctic Research Policy Committee as an Interagency Working Group of the National Science and Technology Council () Committee on Environment, National Resources and Sustainability (); renamed the Committee on Environment (COE) in 2018.
+The operates under the guidelines established by the for an interagency working group and reports directly to the COE.

 In order to meet the Nation's economic, scientific, and environmental needs, envisions a prosperous, sustainable and healthy Arctic understood through research coordinated among Federal agencies and domestic and international collaborators.
 More information about can be found on page at the National Science and Technology Council website.